 Description of Volunteer Work:

+Please note fund raising of any kind is not considered community service.
+Volunteering to help a religious organization may be submitted but not if you're teaching or preaching.
 Any questions should be directed to the PVSA Coordinators Jana Hogan and Kristine Keaveny.

 Merit Badge Counselor Training

 All Merit Badge Counselors will be required to get trained before the end of the calendar year.
 You must either attend a training session in person or take the online course.
 It is a one time only training.
 There will be additional dates offered throughout the year (and hopefully at Sequassen but that is TBD at this point).